frontity/frontity-embedded/readme.txt

     * **Automatic**: from within WordPress dashboard go to Plugins, click Add New button, search for Frontity Embedded Mode by Frontity and click Install Now.
     * **Manual**: this method requires to download the plugin and upload it to your web server via FTP.
 For a more detailed explanation, WordPress explains how to do this [on this guide](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

-2. Once installed, you have to activate it, go to Settings -> Frontity Embedded Mode, and define the proper Frontity Server Url. and it will be running!
+2. Once installed, you have to activate it, go to Settings -> Frontity Embedded Mode, and define the proper Frontity Server URL and it will be running!

 == Screenshots ==